gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/disable.md

 ## Disable

-Once Helix mirroring has been [enabled](enable.md), it can be disabled.
+Once Helix Mirroring has been [enabled](enable.md), it can be disabled.
 When disabled, the Git Fusion [configuration](configuration.md) remains in the `/etc/gitswarm/gitswarm.rb` file.
-Projects that have disabled Helix mirroring should display 'Previously mirrored in Helix'.
+Projects that have disabled Helix Mirroring should display 'Previously mirrored in Helix'.

 > **Note:** Your GitSwarm user account must either be an admin account, or
 > you must have at least master-level permissions for the project on which
 > you are attempting to disable mirroring.

-To disable Helix mirroring for a project:
+To disable Helix Mirroring for a project:

 1.  **Visit the project's settings page.**